-▶ Theorem (Proof in Section 2).
+Theorem 2 (Proof in Section 3).
 A (3, 2)-local search algorithm returns a 8-approximation to the minimum hitting set.
 Furthermore, there exist a set P of points and a set D of disks where (3, 2) local-search does not return hitting-sets of size less than 8 factor of the optimal hitting set.

 Remark: In fact this immediately implies improved bounds for many other local search algorithms; e.g., it implies that the (3, 2)-local search gives 8-approximation to the independent set of pseudodisks, dominating sets in disk intersection graphs, terrain guarding problem.
-We leave the details of these further applications to the full paper.